zopefoundation/ZODB/doc/articles/ZODB1.rst

 This program demonstrates a couple interesting things.
 First, this program shows how persistent objects can refer to each other.
-The 'self.manger' attribute of 'Employee' instances can refer to other 'Employee' instances.
+The 'self.manager' attribute of 'Employee' instances can refer to other 'Employee' instances.
 Unlike a relational database, there is no need to use indirection such as object ids when referring from one persistent object to another.
 You can just use normal Python